-- The Natural Rate of Unemployment is the rate of unemployment when the labour market is in equilibrium.
-It is unemployment caused by structural factors (e.g. mismatched skills)
+- Definition: The natural rate of unemployment is the rate of unemployment when the labour market is in equilibrium.
+It is unemployment caused by structural (supply-side) factors. (e.g. mismatched skills)

 Diagram showing the natural rate of unemployment

 - The natural rate of unemployment is the difference between those who would like a job at the current wage rate – and those who are willing and able to take a job.
 In the above diagram, it is the level (Q2-Q1)

 - The natural rate of unemployment will therefore include:

 - The natural rate of unemployment is unemployment caused by supply-side factors rather than demand side factors